gateio/gateapi-python/docs/DeliveryApi.md

 contract = 'BTC_USDT_20200814' # str | Futures contract
 interval = '0' # str | Order depth.
 0 means no aggregation is applied. default to 0 (optional) (default to '0')
-limit = 10 # int | Maximum number of order depth data in asks or bids (optional) (default to 10) with_id = False # bool | Whether order book update ID would be returned.
-This ID increments by 1 on every order book update (optional) (default to False)
+limit = 10 # int | Maximum number of order depth data in asks or bids (optional) (default to 10) with_id = False # bool | Whether the order book update ID will be returned.
+This ID increases by 1 on every order book update (optional) (default to False)

 try:
     # Futures order book